They say that London is a

 their match against East Stirlingshire.
 It was the first League match that

-the new Rangers had played at Ibrox in their new lowly surroundings and
+the newly demoted Rangers had played at Ibrox in the lowly surroundings of

 set a new world record attendance for a match in the fourth tier of a

-League competition.
-The previous record was set in England on 31st March
+record the previous fourth tier best was set in England on 31st March

 1961 when 37,774 were present at Selhurst Park for a Crystal Palace v